BoomerTech-Inf/The-Modern-Cpp-Challenge/README.md

 # The-Modern-Cpp-Challenge
-Own solutions to exercises from the book "Modern C++ Challenge" by Marius Bancila
+Own solutions to problems from the book "Modern C++ Challenge" by Marius Bancila